wpilibsuite/frc-docs/source/docs/software/pathplanning/system-identification/analyzing-data.rst

 .. image:: images/limiting-analysis-data.png
    :alt: Limiting analysis data by using the subset dropdown

-The computed coefficients of the mechanism characterization will then be displayed.
+The computed mechanism system parameters will then be displayed.

 .. image:: images/feedforward-values.png
    :alt: Analysis coefficient results